The Web address of this article is

 and don't know how to balance and master them.

-Based on 30 years' professional research, this
+36 years' professional research, Part

-module offers clear, practical in formation on
+3 offers clear, practical in formation on

-ef-fective ways of managing these stressors IF
+effective ways of managing these stressors IF

-pro-gress on Lessons 1-6 and Modules 1 and 2 above.
+family adults have committed to make significant progress on Lessons 1-6 and Parts 1 and 2 above.

 Take your time, and do these assignments in order.
 Ideally,